-Of particular interest here is that regional social policy platforms can also be considered global - hence the title of this paper 'global social regionalism'.
-This term conveys the rise of regional integration projects as a key feature of contemporary globalisation processes and how they are 'made' in the context of and as a feature of international integration including taking up the social agendas accompanying the construction of transnational political responses and institutions.
-Regions are also 'global' in the sense that they act on spheres of cross-border governance beyond their own.
+Of particular interest here is that UNASUR indicates how regional social policy platforms can also be considered global - hence the title of this paper 'global social regionalism'.
+This term conveys the rise of regional integration projects as a key feature of contemporary globalisation processes and how they are 'made' in the context of and as a feature of international integration including taking up the social agendas accompanying the construction of transnational political responses and institutions (Yeates 2014b, 2014c).
+Regions are also 'global' in the sense that they act on spheres of cross-border governance beyond their own geo-political territories (ibid).
 In UNASUR's case, it seems to be generative of new spaces and corridors of norm formation in support of alternative modalities of global governance.